apache/mxnet/docs/python_docs/python/tutorials/performance/backend/mkldnn/mkldnn_quantization.md

 We are using the `basic` strategy, but you could also try out different ones.
 [Here](https://github.com/intel/neural-compressor/blob/master/docs/tuning_strategies.md) you can find a list of strategies available in INC and details of how they work.
 You can also add your own strategy if the existing ones do not suit your needs.

-For more information about the configuration file, see the [template](https://github.com/intel/neural-compressor/blob/master/neural_compressor/template/ptq.yaml) from the original INC repo.
-Keep in mind that only post training quantization is currently supported for MXNet.
+For more information about the configuration file, see the [template](https://github.com/intel/neural-compressor/blob/master/neural_compressor/template/ptq.yaml) from the official INC repo.
+Keep in mind that only the `post training quantization` is currently supported for MXNet.

 ## Model quantization and tuning